dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 - The *Atop* suffix is the union of *In* and *Out*.
 It includes the area where the source or destination is atop of the other.

 > [!NOTE]
+> These blend modes are symmetrical.
+The source and destination can be exchanged, and all the modes are still available.

-> The `PlusLighter` blend mode sums the source and destination.
+The `PlusLighter` blend mode sums the source and destination.
 Then, for values above 1, white is displayed.
 Similarly, the `PlusDarker` blend mode sums the source and destination, but subtracts 1 from the resulting values, with values below 0 becoming black.

 ## Separable blend modes